0 0

 The 1920 United State Federal Census shows Alice Sheffield and son Reginald immigrated in to America in 1915.
 Reginald is a paid (waged) actor.
 The family seem to have dropped the Cassan part of the name.

-According to the 1930c USA, Alice, son Edward, daughter Flora and son Matthew Reginald are also shown to have arrived in New York in 1915, so the whole family left England.
+According to the 1930 Census for the USA, Alice, son Edward, daughter Flora and son Matthew Reginald are also shown to have arrived in New York in 1915, so the whole family left England.
 Edward is an accountant at a bank and shown as ex military.
 Flora is an actress and Reginald is an actor.

 Mother Alice